alexo/alexo.github.com/_posts/blog/2016-09-21-unit-testing-parallel-code.md

 }
 {% endhighlight %}

-The above code allows to easily test any kinf of logic in parallel using CompletableFuture & Stream utilities.
+The above code allows to easily test any kind of logic in parallel using CompletableFuture & Stream utilities.
 Using the above utility looks pretty concise and clear:

 {% highlight java %}
 public class MyTest {